datawire/datawire-common/docs/source/tutorial/barker.rst

 complication: DNS resolution sometimes works differently across the different pieces (the Python/Datawire code, the browser, and the proxy).
-In particular, we have noticed that the hostname ``localhost`` can resolve to two different addresses on machines with IPV6 enabled (i.e. most modern systems).
+In particular, we have noticed that the hostname ``localhost`` can resolve to two different addresses on machines with IPV6 enabled (i.e., most modern systems).
 To avoid this problem, the default hostname for Barker and the Monitoring Dashboard is ``127.0.0.1``.
 Please keep this issue in mind if you pass a hostname to the launchers.